Last Updated on March 16, 2021

 Soon the long stretch of whitewater appears – not only the main falls themselves, but the series of cataracts and rapids above and below.
 Our pilot, Cliff, swoops over the falls then lines up for a landing on long, narrow Eagle Rock Lake, named for high cliffs where eagles often nest on the ledges.

-We decide to camp on an open knoll on the northwest side of the lake, a beautiful spot beneath a rugged cliff.
+We camp on an open knoll on the northwest side of the lake, a beautiful spot beneath a rugged cliff.
 Since we have a canoe, it’s easy to paddle across the narrow lake to explore the falls.
 Water levels on the lake are very high this summer, so we can’t wait to see what the falls are like.
 We arrive at the brink after a 15-minute or so walk and, as we were expecting, the falls are not merely plunging but thundering over the drop with a deafening roar.
 Making our way to the bottom, we look up at the massive wall of water.
 The last time we were here, it was possible to walk along the shore at the bottom to almost touch the falling cataracts, but not this time.
 The water is so high that the tiny lake at the bottom rises partway up the cliffs lining the sides of the falls.

 Exploring the Little Visited East Side